Union Carbide and Asbestos

 - In 2012 a man was awarded $48 million in a case in which he claimed that asbestos from Union Carbide and other companies caused him to develop mesothelioma.
 Union Carbide was ordered to pay $37.5 million of the total settlement.

-- Another man, who worked in construction and used products with Calidria, sued and won an $18 million settlement in 2014.
+- Bobbie Izell, who worked in construction and used products with Calidria, sued and won an $18 million settlement in 2014.
 During many of these trials, evidence came to light showing that Union Carbide knew and hid information about the risks of working with asbestos.

 - In 2004, paint company Kelly-Moore sued Union Carbide over the asbestos it purchased from the company to use as a thickener in its paints and other products.
 Kelly-Moore claimed Union Carbide promoted the Calidria asbestos, which was mined in California, as being a safer alternative to other types of asbestos.
 The lawsuit also claimed that Union Carbide knew this wasn’t true and that it had and hid evidence that this type of asbestos caused cancer and asbestosis.

-Without an asbestos trust to compensate victims, Union Carbide continues to face lawsuits.
-As recently as 2019, a jury found in favor of a plaintiff, ordering the company to pay the widow of the deceased $2.38 million.
-He developed mesothelioma after years working in a factory with Union Carbide asbestos products.
+- Without an asbestos trust to compensate victims, Union Carbide continues to face lawsuits.
+As recently as 2019, a jury found in favor of a plaintiff, ordering the company to pay the widow Willis Edenfield $2.38 million.
+Edenfeild developed and died from mesothelioma after years of working in a factory with Union Carbide asbestos products.

 Using and supplying asbestos, as Union Carbide did, was not unusual.
 Many companies used asbestos at the time.
 What was reprehensible about Union Carbide was that the company knew the harm asbestos could cause, hid that information, and even actively lied in selling its product, claiming it was safe.